 “Honey, I need to go.”

-When I woke up my wife to tell her this, it was still dark outside on Sunday, September 14th 2008.
+When I woke up my wife to tell her this, it was still dark outside early in the morning on Sunday, September 14, 2008.

 I had finally gotten at least a little sleep, after many calls and emails on Saturday had given me at least a little hope that my firm, Lehman Brothers, might make it.

 A cell phone call woke me up and everything changed.
 I don’t remember the exact conversation, but it was something like this:

 “We aren’t going to make it and we need you back in the office.”